tfwright/live_admin/README.md

 end
 ```

-In this example, a single resource will be accessible at `/my_admin/my_schemas`.
+That's it, now an admin UI for `MyApp.Schema` will be available at `/my_admin/my_schemas`.

-`LiveAdmin.Router.live_admin/2` may also be used to set configuration that applies to all resources in the group.

-The module passed as the second argument to `LiveAdmin.Router.admin_resource/2` must use the `LiveAdmin.Resource` API.
-If it is not an Ecto schema, the `:schema` option must be passed.
-For a full list of options that can be used to
-configure the behavior of the resource, see the `LiveAdmin.Router` docs.

-* Note: It is possible to run multiple UIs each with their own prefix and independent configuration.
-Only global (app)
-config will be shared.

 ## Configuration

+One of the main goals of LiveAdmin is to require as little config as possible.
+It should work out of the box, with only the above, for the vast majority of common
+app admin needs.

+However, if you want to customize the behavior of one or more resources, including how records
+are rendered or changes are validated, or to add custom behaviors, there are a variety of configuration options
+available.
+This includes component overrides if you would like to completely control
+every aspect of a particular resource view, like the edit form.
+For a complete list of options, see the `LiveAdmin.Resource` docs.

+For additional convenience and control, configuration in LiveAdmin can be set at 3 different levels.
+From most specific to most general, they are resource, admin instance, and global.

+### Resource

+The second argument passed to `use LiveAdmin.Resource` will configure only that specific resource,
+in any LiveView it is used.
+If the module is not an Ecto schema, the `:schema` option must be passed.
+If you would like the same schema to behave differently in different LiveAdmin instances, or different
+routes in the same instance, you must create multiple resource modules to contain that configuration.

+### Admin instance

+The second argument passed to `live_admin` will configure defaults for all resources in the group
+that do not specify the same configuration.

+### Global

+All resource configuration options can also be set in the LiveAdmin app runtime config.
+This will set a global
+default to apply to all resources unless overridden in their individual config, or the LiveAdmin instance.

-The following options can be set as global runtime config:
+Additionally, the following options can only be set at the global level:

 * `prefix_options` - a list or MFA specifying `prefix` options to be passed to Ecto functions
 * `css_overrides` - a binary or MFA identifying a function that returns CSS to be appended to app css
 * `session_store` - a module implementing the `LiveAdmin.Session.Store` behavior, used to persist session data

-In addition, all resource configuration options can also be set here in order to define a global default to
-apply to all resources unless overridden in their individual config.

-See [development app](/dev.exs) for more example configuration.
+See [development app](/dev.exs) for a more detailed example of how to use various configuration options.

 ## Development environment